Life-Stuff.org

 The most common side effects of vaping include:

-Long-term, there may be risks associated with vaping long-term however these are not yet known.
+There may be risks associated with vaping long-term, but these are not yet known.

 Regarding safety, categorical statements about the toxicity of electronic cigarettes are not possible because of the large number of devices and fluids available and the frequent addition of new products to the market.